Open-Source-Hollywood/OSH/README.md

 #### ISSUES

 * This version of Uglify cannot parse ES6, it will throw you syntax errors on build.
-Requires post-processing on JS with Babel.
+Requires post-processing on JS with Babel

 As a workaround, disable minification
 `$ meteor remove standard-minifier-js`

+* There's too much "do everything" JS in client across domains that need to be converted to `Session.set|get` + Meteor's templating